ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/typedoc/modules/api_endpoints_DecodeVinValuesBatch.md

 Ƭ **DecodeVinValuesBatchResults**: `Object`

-Objects returned in the NhtsaResponse 'Results' array of DecodeVinValuesBatch endpoint
+Objects found in the `Results` array of `DecodeVinValuesBatch` endpoint response.

-**`Alias`**

-DecodeVINValuesBatchResults

 #### Type declaration